pioneerspacesim/pioneer-developer-docs/readme.md

 - **[Combat gameplay](./pages/combat.md)** is another very important aspect for a lot of people.
 Especially close quarters combat, because that's where the thrill is.
 This is where the above mentioned *fun trumps science* approach comes in in a manner.
 Hand combat should feel fun, engaging and plausible within the games context, even though one could even argue against the futility of having pilots and CQB at all owing to computers having much better reaction time and are more predictable to even forego CQB entirely for 1000+kms of engagement ranges.
 But we are not computers, but people, and people want experiences and stories involving people, not computers.
 And people like to shoot things that move and bomb things that are not.

   In my opinion it is also important that combat shouldn't feel like a trivial thing.
 Shooting at ships in populated and well patrolled areas should have its consequences for example.
 But on the other hand system outskirts and especially less populated and/or frontier systems might have very lax security, and much more violent atmosphere.

+- **Ner-do-well gameplay**, where the player can operate outside the law.
+These can mean non-combat and combat missions that have legal risks involved, such as assassinations, spying, taxiing fugitives, getaway driving, extortion, kidnapping.
+Piracy, illegal salvage, smuggling are among the more open opportunities.
+It is important that these have their legal repercussions, so then the player has to work around those.
+Which also means that there will be less and less legal opportunities for them, so they have to resort to more and more sketchy activities.

+  Of course the law and morality can vary a lot in different places, so a simple trade run count as smuggling somewhere else, and an illegal taxi mission could mean extracting some political refugees from a dictatorship or returning some ancient artifacts that were robbed from a system during a war. or smuggling in weapons and supplies for a freedom fighter movement.
+Not to mention that the player could even be tricked into doing something seemingly legal which then turns out to be illegal in that system.
+There are quite a few interesting gameplay and story opportunities here.

+  This also means that a network of good underground infrastructure will be important.
+Places to sell illegal goods, hidden pirate and smuggler bases and ports operating in the gray zone.
+And providers who can alter ship ID and hack into law enforcement databases to clear criminal history.
+(But the victims could still remember and go after the player)

 - [**Good UI and UX**](./pages/ui_ux.md) for the player to be able to enjoy the all the above with as little friction as it is possible.
 On the other side, the UI and HUD are good places to create visual interest as well.
 The aim is to create an UI that provides what's needed, easy and fun to use, and looks cool still.